ivangeevo/hardcore-fluid-overhaul/## CHANGELOG.md

 ### v1.2 (next)
-+ Changed the mod so that the hardcore fluid logic will only apply if the player is not in creative mode/ This in turn allows normal use of the fluids, which were not available before this change.
++ Changed the mod so that the hardcore fluid logic will only apply if the player is not in creative mode/ This in turn allows normal use of the fluids in creative, which weren't available before this change.
-+ Made using the bucket on water to not take source blocks.
++ Changed using the bucket on water to not take source blocks.
++ Changed the mod id from "hardcore-fluid-overhaul" to "hardcore_fluid_overhaul".
-+ Removed ice blocks dissipating their water if broken by player
++ Removed ice blocks from dissipating their water when broken/melted
 + Updated the mod to Fabric API 0.114.0